1j01/wavey/README.md

 You will be able to "precord" up to five minutes or as long as precording has been enabled.

-MIDI is a distinct possibility but certainly not a priority.
+MIDI is a possibility.

 Embedding.
 Plugins.
 Desktop apps.

-Internationalization with translations and LTR UI.
+Internationalization with translations and maybe RTL UI.
 [RTLCSS][] can help with UI mirroring, but I'd have to update the code for tracks.
-I don't know how much mirroring would be appreciated, but I think it could be fun.
+I don't know if mirroring would be appreciated, but I think it could be fun.

 ### TODO

 * **Horizontal scrolling**, and mouse-relative zooming
 * Effects
-* Gain control (maybe an effect?)
+* Gain control and panning (maybe as effects?
+If the effects toolchain is good enough, this might make sense)
 * Application Cache, because this app can work completely offline